NioTheFirst/ScType/README.md

 `create_typefile.md` contains instructions on how to manually build type files.

-`financial_type_keys.py` stores a copy of a table from `tcheck_parser.py` that contains the mappings of financial types and their keys.
+`financial_type_keys.py` stores a copy of a table from `tcheck_parser.py` (which is located in the directory `slither/detectors/my_detectors`) that contains the mappings of financial types and their keys.
 More information can be found in `create_typefile.md`.

 `run_results` is a repository that contains the expected results from running ScType on the dataset used in the paper.
 More information can be found in the README.md file located there.

 `slither/detectors/my_detectors` is a directory that contains all of the files that are used by ScType.

+__This repo does not include the Benchmark dataset in the paper, however the Docker image does.__

 All other code is unimportant or used by Slither.